1x6/kyomail/README.md

 A firefox extension which allows you to quickly &amp; easily generate email aliases for specific sites.<br>
 Using a different email alias for each site allows you to retain your privacy, without having to resort to using tempmails or all your emails being in separate inboxes.

-## Getting started
+## Installation

 - Set up catch-all on your mail domain.
 Can be done for free with [Cloudflare Email Routing](https://www.cloudflare.com/en-us/products/email-routing/)

+### Firefox

 - Install the extension from this source or [Mozilla Addons](https://addons.mozilla.org/en-GB/firefox/addon/kyomail/)
+- Open `about:addons`, find the extension and click the 3 dots and press 'Options'
-- Edit the extension options in `about:addons`
+- Edit the extension options

+### Chrome

+- Download the latest [extension release](https://github.com/1x6/kyomail/releases) for Chrome
+- Unzip it in an appropriate location
+- Open `chrome://extensions` and toggle developer mode
+- Click 'Load unpacked' and select the unzipped extension folder
+- Click details, then press 'Extension options' and edit the options

 ## Usage